 Spelt flour is made from spelt, an ancient grain.
 It is related to wheat, and it does contain gluten.

-Yes, this zucchini cake can be frozen before it is frosted.
+Store leftover cake in an airtight container in the refrigerator.
+It should stay fresh for about 3-4 days.
+You can also freeze this cake before it is frosted.
 Just wrap it well in plastic wrap and then foil.
 I don’t recommend freezing a frosted cake, the texture may not be the greatest.

 Disclosure: This post contains affiliate links.